jspencermorris/terrains/readme.txt

 Finalized tuned Models were pickled and are available in ./data/processed/

-Interim and final reports in ./reports/.
+Final and interim reports in ./reports/.

 Steps to run these notebooks and train the classifiers: